saidvandeklundert/pyo3/README.md

 python3 -m venv /opt/venv
 . /opt/venv/bin/activate
 maturin develop
-..
-This takes a looooooong time at first, probably due to cargo update python example.py
+python example.py
 ```

-Running `maturin develop --release` takes a very long time when you first run it.
-After that, changes are incremental and build times are typically just a few seconds.
+Running `maturin develop --release` takes a very long time (about 15 minutes!) when you first run it.
+The cargo update and the first build are painfully slow.
+After the first time, changes are incremental and build times are typically just a few seconds.

 After updating the code, you can do the following to work with the updates that you made: